A Beautiful Wedding Venue amidst the South of France vineyards.

-Happy Friday lovelies! and to kick off your weekend, we’ve got a beautiful destination wedding for you.
-This magical wedding held at Chateau Les Carrasses is full of classic French wedding details for our beautiful bride and groom.
+To kick off your weekend, we’ve got a beautiful destination wedding for you.
+This magical wedding held at Chateau les Carrasses is full of classic French wedding details for our beautiful bride and groom.
 And what a day it was!!

 Here’s Nellie Russell-Hughes to give you an insight into their life, the planning and the magical day itself.